Tip for Mac OS users: For the best experience with Wake, use iTerm2 as your terminal emulator.

 Monitoring CPU & Memory

-Wake can monitor resource usage of your pods, providing real-time insights into CPU and memory consumption.
+Wake can monitor resource usage of your pods, providing real-time insights into CPU and memory consumption across your cluster.
+Track performance metrics and identify resource bottlenecks instantly.

 wake --monitor